Mosaic Virginia offers free, confidential and non-judgmental post abortion recovery and support. Learn more here.

 Abortion is the termination of a pregnancy – the ending of a life, or as some would argue, removing a “cluster of cells” before it becomes a viable life.
 The reasons for abortion are equally as debated and discussed.
 But it always comes down to an unwanted pregnancy – becoming pregnant at an inconvenient time; perhaps to a single woman, perhaps to an older couple that can’t afford another child, perhaps to someone that has no support system and feels pressure to abort, or maybe the pregnancy is the outcome of violent rape.

 Many are quick to focus on the turn of events that occur prior to the abortion, and to the abortion itself, but don’t discuss and debate what happens after the abortion.
 No matter your philosophical, religious, or political views on abortion, the fact of the matter is, the actual experience can affect women not only on a personal level, but can potentially have psychological repercussions.
 Some may be able to carry on with life, burying the negative emotions, only to find that years or even decades later, the unresolved negative emotions re-emerge.
+This is where post abortion recovery and support can help.

 Studies show that women are suffering after an abortion – and it’s not just young single women, it’s married women, ages 20-60, well-educated, within a range of all income levels.
-Abortion and post-abortion suffering does not discriminate.
+Abortion and post abortion suffering does not discriminate.

 As a society, instead of being judgmental, without knowing situations that you’ve never been in, walking in shoes that don’t fit, the only thing – the right thing to do is to support and love women that are suffering from Post-Abortion Syndrome (PAS).
 Qualitative studies show that 67.5% of women that have had an abortion visited a mental health professional, and 51% used prescription drugs for psychological health, after their abortion.
 Women themselves are often surprised to find that abortion can be a traumatic experience.
 And generally, they aren’t encouraged to share their responses to the abortion, too often becoming a secret that the woman is left alone with.
 The grief a woman may experience after abortion is seldom recognized and is often repressed or denied.
 Post-Abortion Syndrome occurs when the grieving process is not completed.
 Our society is just now beginning to recognize the need to grieve for a miscarriage, but because abortion is considered a voluntary act, a women’s grief after an abortion is not understood or supported.